isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2025-03-11-post-First Interoperable Trade Digitalisation Pilot between China, Singapore and Middle East completed.md

 use of transferable documents like eBLs supported by a distributed system improved the efficiency of cargo rights transfer by 80% (from 5-7 days to real-time delivery) and increased logistics traceability by 65%.
-The cross-border digital collaboration system also reduced compliance costs by 40% (saving approximately USD$120 per order), shortened the eBL circulation time from the traditional 7 days to 8 hours, and achieved 100% visibility in goods-in-transit management, while improving customs clearance efficiency by 60%.This pilot has enjoyed strong support from Beijing’s Fengtai District government, which is also a trade facilitation demonstration project in Fengtai, marking an important step forward in the District’s trade facilitation effort.</p>
+The cross-border digital collaboration system also r<strong>educed compliance costs by 40% (saving approximately USD$120 per order)</strong>, <strong>shortened the eBL circulation time from the traditional 7 days to 8 hours</strong>, and achieved <strong>100% visibility in goods-in-transit management</strong>, <strong>while improving customs clearance efficiency by 60%</strong>.
+This pilot has enjoyed strong support from Beijing’s Fengtai District government, which is also a trade facilitation demonstration project in Fengtai, marking an important step forward in the District’s trade facilitation effort.</p>
 <p>&nbsp;In recent years, international trade between Belt and Road countries,
 particularly China, Singapore, and the Middle East, has flourished.
 The successful implementation of this pilot provides a model for promoting